websitefingerprinting/surakav-imp/README.md

   be accepted if they are not overly intrusive and well written.
 * See `go.mod`, `go.sum` and `go list -m -u all` for build time dependencies.

+## Notes for Surakav 2.0
+There is another branch `surakav-2.0` in this repository.
+It extracts a uniform parent transport for all the defenses to reduce the workload of developing a new defense.
+It is recommended to use Surakav 2.0 if you want to really understand the code and to implement your own defense.
+Check the existing ones for your reference.

+However, if you only want to try existing ones, it is high recommended to just use Surakav 1.0.
+Surakav 2.0 is still under development and may contain bugs.

 ## References
 [1] [Gong, Jiajun, and Tao Wang.
 "Zero-delay Lightweight Defenses against Website Fingerprinting."
 29th USENIX Security Symposium.
 2020.](https://www.usenix.org/system/files/sec20-gong.pdf)